 The trio of friends I dived with invited me to join them for drinks at their hostel after we all cleaned ourselves up from a day in the sea.
-There are two main hostels in El Nido: Spin Designer Hostel (the much nicer hostel where I was staying) and OMP (the cheap, crowded hostel where they were staying).
+There are two main hostels in El Nido: Spin Designer Hostel (the much nicer hostel where I was staying) and Our Melting Pot (the cheap, crowded hostel where they were staying).
 After seeing the inside of OMP, I have to say I was super glad not to be staying there (3 tier bunkbeds?
 BYEEEEEEE).
 But!: it was a perfectly fine place to sit around a table playing drinking games with 14 new backpacker friends.
 Which by the way I’ve never done before because I’m not much of a drinker and I’m definitely not a partier.
 I surprised myself by actually having a lot of fun with it.
 Hooray to saying yes!

 Sunset on Kangaroo Island.